yjiro0403/xyzzy_for_D/README.md

 #README
-ÅEBecause this program is not complated, it is updated some time.
-ÅEIf you will help me to update this code, get in touch freely.
+Because this program is not complated, it is updated some time.
+If you will help me to update this code, get in touch freely.

 #Install
 1. move "d-mode.l" to "xyzzy/lisp" or other directory